VoltFramework/volt/README.md

 If `$GOPATH/bin` is in your `PATH`, you can invoke `volt` from the CLI.

-## Running
+### Latest Release

-To get started with the framework, run the following commands on a mesos master node:
+To get started with the latest release, run the following commands on a mesos master node:

 ```